Makem and Clancy: Recordings and appearances

-Two songs from the album, Red is the Rose and Morning Glory, became top ten hits in Ireland in 1979.
-The former song, for which Clancy sang the lead, rose to the third spot on the singles chart.
-Later in the year, Morning Glory reached the seventh position on the same chart.
-The title of the album was taken from a line in the chorus of this song: "One for the morning glory, two for the early dew, three for the man who will stand his round, and four for the love of you."
+Two songs from the album, "Red is the Rose" and "Morning Glory", became top ten hits in Ireland in 1979.
+The former, on which Clancy sang the lead, rose to the third spot on the singles chart.
+Later in the year, "Morning Glory" reached the seventh position on the same chart.
+The title of the album was taken from a line in the chorus of this song: "One for the morning glory, two for the early dew, three for the man who will stand his round, and four for the love of you".

 During the late 1970s and early 1980s, they recorded several singles such as Pete Seeger's Rainbow Race, studio versions of The Dutchman, Dandelion Wine and The Town of Ballybay, as well as new material including Kitty from Baltimore, A Place in the Choir, Willie McBride, The Ballad of St Anne's Reel, The Garden Song, and Gentle Annie; some of these singles appeared on their compilation album, The Makem & Clancy Collection in 1980.
 TV specials such as an on location show called "The Music Makers" followed, as well as numerous guest appearances on Canada's The Irish Rovers television series.

-In approximately 1982, their first four albums and some of their solo albums were re-released on the Shanachie Records label.
-On the Shanachie label, Liam's solo album, Farewell to Tarwaithie was re-titled The Dutchman to capitalize on the song's fame under Makem and Clancy, with a new album cover and track order.
-One of Tommy's albums, Listen, for the Rafters are Singing was also re-released with a new title and album cover.
-Their subsequent albums together, with the exception of We've Come a Long Way, and Tommy's future solo albums would originally be released on the Shanachie label.
+Sometime around 1982, their first four albums and some of their solo albums were re-released on the Shanachie Records label.
+On the Shanachie label, Clancy's solo album, Farewell to Tarwaithie was re-titled The Dutchman to capitalize on the song's fame under Makem and Clancy, with a new album cover and track order.
+One of Makem's albums, Listen, for the Rafters are Singing, was also re-released with a new title and album cover.
+Their subsequent albums together, with the exception of We've Come a Long Way, and Makem's future solo albums would originally be released on the Shanachie label.

-In 1983, Makem and Clancy recorded their fifth album, Makem & Clancy Live at the National Concert Hall.
-The album was recorded on February 6, 1983 at Dublin's National Concert Hall and included an acclaimed rendition of Tommy's Four Green Fields.
-The concert was also filmed for Irish television and PBS in America and included several songs not included on the album, such as Rainbow Race and the story-song The Children of Michael, similar to their earlier hit Peter Kagan and the Wind.
-Little Beggarman from this album features a wooden dancing marionette man manipulated by Liam to dance to the beat of the song.
+In 1983, Makem and Clancy recorded their fifth album, Live at the National Concert Hall.
+The album was recorded on February 6, 1983, at Dublin's National Concert Hall, and included an acclaimed rendition of Makem's "Four Green Fields".
+The concert was also filmed for Irish television and PBS in the United States, and included several songs not included on the album, such as "Rainbow Race" and the story-song "The Children of Michael", similar to their earlier hit "Peter Kagan and the Wind".
+"Little Beggarman" from this album features a wooden dancing marionette man manipulated by Clancy to dance to the beat of the song.
 This version of the song reportedly received much airtime on radio.
 The album is the only Makem and Clancy record released solely on the Shanachie label.